Laal Singh Chaddha

 Laal Singh Chaddha has been filmed in more than 100 Indian locations.
 Principal photography began in October 2019 and concluded in September 2021, after multiple delays due to the COVID-19 pandemic.
-The film was initially scheduled for cinema release during multiple dates in 2020–2022, but kept getting delayed due to the production halt caused by the pandemic, and was theatrically released worldwide on 11 August 2022, coinciding with Raksha Bandhan and Independence Day.
-It opened to mixed-to-positive reviews from critics and audience, with praise for its adaptation to the new setting, faithfulness to the source material, depth, soundtrack, background score and emotion, but received criticism for Khan's performance.
-Against its ₹180 crore budget, the film generated a worldwide revenue of less than ₹90 crore in its first week and was thus declared a box office bomb, although it became the highest-grossing Hindi film of 2022 at international box office, earning more than Gangubai Kathiawadi and The Kashmir Files.
+The film was initially scheduled for cinema release on multiple dates in 2020–2022, but kept getting delayed due to the production halt caused by the pandemic.
+It was theatrically released worldwide on 11 August 2022, coinciding with Raksha Bandhan and Indian Independence Day.
+It opened to mixed reviews from critics and audiences, with praise for its adaptation to the new setting, faithfulness to the source material, depth, soundtrack, background score and emotion, but received criticism for Khan's performance.
+Against its budget of ₹1.8 billion, the film generated a total revenue of ₹1.29 billion at the worldwide box office.
+It was declared as a box office flop in India, however it was successful overseas.